adrfantini/r-packages/README.md

 Package | Description
 ------- | --------
 sf| Simple features for R
-rmapshaper| very fast and accurate polygon simplification, extraction of lines from polygons, and much more smoothr | Smooth polygons using different methods, integrates with sf geometa | Write, read & validate geographic metadata; extends sf
+lwgeom | sf bindings to the liblwgeom library rmapshaper| very fast and accurate polygon simplification, extraction of lines from polygons, and much more smoothr | Smooth polygons using different methods, integrates with sf geometa | Write, read & validate geographic metadata; extends sf